salim-joshua/The-Odin-Project/Calculator/tasks.md

 # Tasks

+## Current Bugs
+    - repeatedly hitting and operator set the first value back to 0
+    - repeatedly hitting equals on negative value calculation turn values positive because of double negation
+    - its possible to input multiple commas

-## HTML
+## Features to implement

-- html buttons for numbers from 0 - 9
-- buttons for addition, subtraction, multiply and divide
-- equals button
+    - keyboard input
-- number and result display
+    - expression evaluation (for keyboard input)
-- Reset button
+    - Calculation history